ptonso/invest-agent/README.md

 # Reinforcement learning for Brazilian Stock Trading

-run `download_data.py` to fill the datasets with stock market value, Selic and IPCA.
+run `src/download_data.py` to fill the datasets with stock market value, Selic and IPCA.

-run `clean_data.py` to produce the cleaned variational data for agent interaction:
+run `src/clean_data.py` to produce the cleaned variational data for agent interaction:

-`stocks_descriptive.ipynb` explore the collected data and helps understand and debug the system
+`descriptive&regression.ipynb` explore the collected data and helps understand and debug the system

 ![](results/time-series.png)

-`regression.ipynb` defines linear regression models to the stock data, helping understand if it's possible to predict stock time-series with past data.
+`descriptive&regression.ipynb` also defines linear regression models to the stock data, helping understand if it's possible to predict stock time-series with past data.

 ![](results/regression.png)